-In my previous article Top tips flying with kids, I described how I became an expert on travelling with my little ones.
+In my previous post called Top tips flying with kids, I described how I became an expert on travelling with my little ones.
 Some trips are smooth, some are difficult.
 Every age comes with different equipment and different challenges.
-Much depends on the trip itself, the weather during the flight, the departure and destination airport (read about Athens airport kids tips here), the season, the people on board and so on.
-In this part of the blog I will share my personal experience and my tips for flying with children.
+Much depends on the trip itself, the weather during the flight, the departure and destination airport (click here for Athens airport kids tips), the season, the people on board and so on.
+In this post, I will share my best packing tips for flying with kids.

-For me preparation is the key to a successful trip.
-I first prepare a packing list and I start the packing some days before the trip.
-I never do any packing on the last day before the trip.
-I do not want to have any last minute washing or ironing and the last day is all about resting and relaxing.
-Find here my personal packing tips for travelling with babies and young children.
+Personally, I believe that preparation is the key to a successful trip with kids.
+I first create a packing list (I love printable lists) and I start the packing some days before the trip.
+I try to avoid packing on the last day before the trip.
+I do not want to have any last-minute washing or ironing and the last day is all about resting and relaxing.

 The items for the packing list:

-Take as many as you can.
+- Food & snacks: Take as many as you can.
 Snacks are my lifesaver on board.
-The children do not like the airline food and so I bring them so special threats that are usually off limits in our daily life.
+The children do not like the airline food and so I bring them so special threats that are usually off-limits in our daily life.
 They actually look forward to flying because they will get: ‘’crisps and apple juice’!

-Finally: the extra pair of clothes.
-I pick stuff that does not take much space.
-Leggins for the girls, knee high socks etc. I squeeze everything in a plastic Ziplock.
-(I am a great fan of these bags.
-I use them to pack my shoes, my underwear, make up, phone charger and other wires, and basically anything that could spoil in my suitcase or bags.
-They are also very practical for the liquids security control at the airport.
+- Extra pair of clothes: I pick stuff that does not take much space.
+Leggings for the girls, knee-high socks etc. I squeeze everything in a plastic Ziplock.
+I am a great fan of these bags.
+I use them to pack my shoes, my underwear, makeup, phone charger and other wires, and basically anything that could spoil in my suitcase or bags.
+They are also very practical for liquids security control at the airport.

-- Toys in your carry-on bag: I used to buy something new and give it to them before take off.
+- Toys in your carry-on bag: I used to buy something new and give it to them before take-off.
 But lately – I must admit – I bring a tablet.
-Not all the time, it depends of the travel time.
+Not all the time, it depends on the travel time.
 I do not give my kids any electronics (computer/phone/tablet) at home.
 I personally do not want them (yet) for my children.
-But I bring a tablet occasionaly when we are travelling.
+But I bring a tablet occasionally when we are travelling.
 They love it because they only get to use it on board.
 Secondly, it saves up so much space!
-It safes me carrying lots of toys around.
-I also bring my ipod with children music.
-They love sharing the headphones and listening to their favorite songs.
+It saves me carrying lots of toys around.
+I also bring my iPad with children music.
+They love sharing headphones and listening to their favourite songs.
 For a baby, your packing list needs to include some soft toys.
 Choose the ones that do not make sound or switch the sound off.

-- Wet wipes: Must have for packing list.
-The magic item!
+- Wet wipes: The magic item!
 A new pack of wet wipes is big and heavy.
 As I am sure that I will not need 64 (the usual amount of wipes in one new pack), I bring a pack that is half empty.

-Most important item on your packing list.
-Think of packing necessary medication in your hand luggage and make sure that you get a letter from your doctor in case they are liquid medicines.
+- Medication: Think of packing necessary medication in your hand luggage and make sure that you get a letter from your doctor in case they are liquid medicines.
 Our allergy pen is accepted in hand luggage but needs the doctor paper to be passed from security.
-A friend of mine recommends a bottle of essential oil, eucalyptus, lavender, fir, chamomille.
+A friend of mine recommends a bottle of essential oil, eucalyptus, lavender, fir, chamomile.
 For example, a few drops rubbed in the palms clears the air in so many ways.
-Another one to consider are Bach rescue remedy drops.
+Another one to consider is Bach rescue remedy drops.

 - Marker: It’s busy at airports.
-When my kids were younger I was worried of loosing them.
+When my kids were younger I was worried about losing them.
 I Always add a (permanent) marker to my packing list for writing my phone number on their arms.

 Have a great trip and if you liked this post, pin it for later!